 SSOs’ growth strongly depends upon the nutritional components of fish, moisture content, high temperature etc. You will get to know the definition, causes, types, and assessment of fish spoilage in this context.

 Definition of Fish Spoilage

-Spoilage of fish basically caused by the action of microbes, enzymatic activity and oxidation of nutritive elements present in the fish.
-In addition to these, there are some other factors which are also responsible like:
+The action of microbes, enzymatic activity and oxidation of nutritive elements present in the fish are the common causes of fish spoilage.
+In addition to these, some other factors are also responsible like:

 - Improper handling

 - The high moisture content of the fish

 - Weak muscle tissue